dforste/foreman_smart_proxy_dns_f5/README.md

-# SmartProxyDnsPluginTemplate
+# Smart Proxy DNS F5 provider

-*Introduction here*
+*Introduction*

-This plugin adds a new DNS provider for managing records in MyService.
+This plugin adds a new DNS provider for managing records in an array of F5 GTMs using an account with ssh access and zrsh(ZoneRunner) commands.

 ## Installation